Pfc. Martin L. Wasserman

 During the Battle of Bataan, Martin did his best to give first aid to the wounded members of the various companies of the battalion.
 The medical detachment bivouacked in an area next to HQ Company, 192nd, on the west side of the Bataan Peninsula.
 Around 3:00 A. M. in the morning on April 9, 1942, Martin with the rest of the medical detachment were informed of the surrender.
 He and the other members of the detachment stayed in their bivouac area until 5:00 P. M., then they were ordered to Mariveles.

-The Prisoners Of War continued on and ran into two Japanese soldiers.
-Neither knew what to do with them, so one went to get their commanding officer.
+The men continued on and ran into two Japanese soldiers who did not know what to do with them, so one went to get their commanding officer.
 While they waited, the remaining Japanese soldier began bragging to them how Japan had conquered the Philippines and would conquer Australia and the west coast of the United States.

 When the Japanese commanding officer arrived, he had the Americans disembark from the trucks and go into a open field.
+They were now officially Prisoners of War.
 Martin and the other men remained in the field the remainder of the day and all of the next day.
 Sometime during the day, they received rice.

 After dark, Martin and the other POWs were ordered to move.
 They were marched to Mariveles were they joined other American POWs.
 It was from Mariveles that Martin started what became known as the Bataan Death March.
 With him on the march was Ardell Schei.